Outstanding upgrade of Biogas with Amine

 If your requirements deviate from the above mentioned, please contact us and let’s see if we can find a solution.

-After the power-up period, there is a run-in period, where we ensure that the plant is operating, as it should before we leave.
+After the initial start-up, there is a run-in period, where we ensure that the plant is operating, according to the specification.
 We also offer a service agreement, securing the plants optimal long-term operation productivity.

 Examples of clients:

 - Groups of farmers